Session Type(s): Panel

 Tabitha Mustafa is a Black Palestinian-American residing in New Orleans, LA.
 She is the founder and core organizer of New Orleans Palestinian Solidarity Committee and a program associate at American Friends Service Committee.
 She is a graduate of Tulane University, and her work has been featured in media outlets including Refinery 29, Friends Journal, and The Advocate.

-At Center For Constitutional Rights, Rafael led digital and creative on cases such as Stop & Frisk (Floyd v.
+At Center For Constitutional Rights, Rafael led digital advocacy on cases such as Stop & Frisk (Floyd v.
 City of New York), on behalf of Sexual Minorities in Uganda (SMUG v.
-Lively), with survivors of sexual violence taking on the Vatican at International Criminal Court and the UN, and towards challenging Guantanamo Bay and combating drone warfare.
+Lively) for an American pastor’s role promoting Uganda’s Anti-homosexuality Law, with survivors of sexual violence taking on the Vatican at International Criminal Court and UN for aiding child abuse, and towards confronting Democrats and Republicans on Guantanamo Bay and drone warfare.

-As Associate Director for Communications at PolicyLink, a national think tank, Rafael helped lead digital campaigns and policymaking communities that pushed legislation to adopt economic and social equity research impacting low income communities and communities of color.
+As Associate Director for Communications at PolicyLink, a national think tank, Rafael helped lead digital campaigns for policymaking communities that pushed legislation to adopt economic and social equity research.

-Prior to joining the fight, he helped win a Cannes award for advertising with the very same corporations he works to fight against today.
+His short film about Jewish Women of Color marching at Women’s March was an official selection at the International Social Justice Film Festival and was a semi-finalist at the 2020 People’s Film Festival in London by Kino.
+Prior to joining these fights, he helped win a Cannes award for advertising with the very same corporations he works to fight against today.

 Other sessions: New York State Caucus